virtualaichina/ditto_ros_bridge/README.md

 3. Maps Ditto data to appropriate ROS messages and publishes them to specific topics.
 4. Implements error handling and reconnection logic for robustness.

-In order to run the bridge node, follow these steps:
+In order to run the bridge node and test it, follow these steps:

 1. Build (if you have updated /src):